awproksel/leadership-readme/readme.md

 #### 1 on 1 Meetings

-You should schedule a weekly, 30 minute conversation with me.
+If you directly report to me, you should schedule a weekly, 30 minute conversation with me.
 I prefer that you schedule the meeting, so you can pick a time (and place) that works for you, your schedule, and avoids interrupting your flow.

 Our chats should be less about the status of your work, and more about *how* work is going.
 These are **your** meetings, but if you need a few ideas of things we can talk about, here is a brief list: